Sofortangebot anfordern

 What’s the best 3D printing process for plastic parts?

-For many prototyping and functional applications, we recommend using industrial FDM and SLS if you’re printing plastic parts.
+For most prototyping and functional applications, industrial FDM and SLS are the best choices for printing plastic parts.
+These processes offer good strength, accuracy, and material variety.

 What’s the best 3D printing process for metal parts?

-SLM/DMLS and Binder Jetting are the two best options for producing functional parts and prototypes from metal materials.
+SLM/DMLS and Binder Jetting are the top choices for producing functional metal parts and prototypes, offering high strength and precision.

 Is 3D printing better than CNC machining for producing prototypes?